LCI-HEM-SCD-ST3P-UP-001: The Sickle Cell Trevor Thompson Transition Project (ST3P-UP Study) (ST3P-UP)

 Time Frame

-Acute care visits will be calculated for each patient as the average number of acute care visits over a 24-month period.
-Acute visits include hospital admissions, ED, urgent care, day hospital, or infusion center visits.
-Acute care visits per 24 months will be calculated as the total number of acute care visits reported on study divided by the months the subject was on study, multiplied by 24 months.
-Additionally, this will be calculated per 12 months.
+Acute care visits was calculated for each patient as the number of acute care visits over the duration of follow-up (time from enrollment to discontinuation of study participation).
+Acute visits were identified by manual chart reviews and included hospital admissions, ED, urgent care, day hospital, or infusion center visits.
+Acute care visits were calculated as the total number of acute care visits reported on study over the years the subject was on study.

 Secondary Outcome Measures